 There are many engines that allow a designer to make a game without much coding knowledge such as Gamemaker, RPG Maker, and GameSalad.
 The Malta Global Game Jam also welcomes board game designers and we have a box full of prototyping materials: dice, playing cards, and lots of paper.

-We’re excited to have Tomasz Kisilewicz - Lead Artist at 11 bit studios keynoting this edition of our Game Jam.
+2017’s keynotes Emily Short, Matt Binkowski, and Mike Cook are available on the University’s YouTube channel: Emily – Matt – Mike.
+In 2018 we had Tomasz Kisilewicz - Lead Artist at 11 bit studios keynoting our Game Jam.
 His keynote Creating Meaningful Entertainment.
-How do Art and Design come together to question your morality will tackle how we tackle moral dilemmas in video games?
-How we leave players both disturbed and satisfied at the same time?
-And how Art and Design departments can learn and benefit from each other to deliver unique experiences?
-'This War of Mine' and 'Frostpunk' will serve as case studies as we dive into the world of hard choices, dark moods and moral dilemmas in a pursuit of the light of hope for the video game industry.
+How do Art and Design come together to question your morality discussed how we tackle moral dilemmas in video games.
+And how Art and Design departments can learn and benefit from each other to deliver unique experiences.
+'This War of Mine' and 'Frostpunk' served as case studies diving into the world of hard choices, dark moods and moral dilemmas in a pursuit of the light of hope for the video game industry.

 Game Jam Ludum Dare is a pretty popular game jam, but we like to think that the Malta Global Game Jam follows pretty closely.
 In all seriousness, our jam is a small but fertile and creative ground for teams to get together and actually produce a game.
 In some cases this can be developed further, as for example, ‘...and then we held hands’, born at the Malta Global Game Jam went on to be a $60,000 success on Kickstarter.
 The turnout has been dramatically increasing and as can be attested to in last year’s post-mortem, we barely have place to fit all the jammers.

 We've come a long way from our very first game jam in 2013, evidence of which can still be dug out from the dustry ruins of the interwebs.